WICG/display-locking/explainer.md

 ---
 ### Dealing with user input

-One of the difficult aspects of locking an element for display is deciding what to do with user input (e.g. mouse clicks) that are targeted at the element which is locked for display.
+One of the difficult aspects of locking an element for display in lock-after-append mode is deciding what to do with user input (e.g. mouse clicks) that are targeted at the element which is locked for display.

 ##### Queuing up input and replaying